Educating Your Child at Home

 4. For support services offered by our board, parents must submit the following to our Education department:

-• The reception notice declaring receipt of your learning project by the Ministry of Education (MEES);
+• The reception notice declaring receipt of your learning project by the Ministry of Education (MEQ);

 • A copy of your child’s learning project submitted to the Ministry;